tensorwerk/stockroom/docs/quick-start.md

 # 🏃‍♀️ Quick Start

-Eager to start using stockroom?
+Eager to take a quick run through stockroom?
 This page gives a good and crisp introduction to stockroom.

 1. Import a cifar10 dataset from torchvision to stockroom
 2. Train a CNN with this data